 Clearly, this is a priority as COVID 19 infections have more serious implications for seniors, especially seniors with comorbidities, and persons with dementia typically fall in this category.
 Also, if infected and needing treatment, persons with dementia would face more problems as they typically get more disoriented in hospital settings, may not understand enough about COVID or the required precautions etc, and may not be able to communicate their needs or problems.

-The Ministry of Social Justice and Empowerment, Government of India, has issued a document, Advisory for Senior Citizens during COVID-19 Opens in new window.
+The Government of India, has issued a document, Advisory for Senior Citizens during COVID 19 Opens in new window.
 Among other things, it recommends that seniors should stay at home, avoid visitors, follow various good hygiene practices, and take care of their health.
 It also advises that persons looking after seniors should wash hands before helping the persons, use face coverings while attending on the senior, wipe surfaces that were used frequently, ensure the senior is assisted properly and also ensure proper nutrition and hydration.
 It also emphasizes that carers who are suffering from any symptoms should not go near seniors.
-Read the full advisory here.

 A stay-at-home person with dementia whose family members follow the recommended practices to stay safe from infections as well as take precautions when interacting with the person is better protected from infection.
 Also, there are various suggested ways to improve immunity, such as the recommendations of the Ayush Ministry Opens in new window.